10 Fun Facts About Redding CA

 Due to its massive size, the lake commonly accommodates as many as 450 houseboats at a time, more than any other body of water in the world.
 And that has earned Shasta Lake the nickname “Houseboat Capital of the World.”

-Although it’s small, Redding Municipal Airport is a full-service airport with nonstop flights to Seattle, San Francisco, Los Angeles, and Burbank through Alaska, United, and Avelo Airlines.
+Although small, Redding Regional Airport (RDD) is a full-service airport with nonstop flights to Seattle, San Francisco, Los Angeles, and Burbank through Alaska, United, and Avelo Airlines.

-Redding has a population of about 90,000 people, making it the largest California city north of Sacramento.
+Redding has about 90,000 people, making it the largest Californian city north of Sacramento.

 Redding is about 160 miles north of Sacramento.
 Allow about two and a half hours to make the drive using I-5.